 Astrology, Karma and Transformation by Stephen Arroyo was published in 1978.
-The premise of this work is to help the reader understand how astrology can be used as a tool for spiritual awareness, emphasizing the transformative power of our astral-art.
-The author writes in the first chapter how he was disappointed in the quality of thought, discrimination, and objectivity in ancient writings and in modern day astrologers work.
-Stephen Arroyo is deeply inspired by astrologer Dane Rudhyar, his philosophical, humanistic, and psychological approach.
+The premise of this work is to help the reader understand how astrology can be used as a tool for enlightened awareness, emphasizing the transformative power of our astral-art.
+Deeply inspired by astrologer Dane Rudhyar, this book also takes a philosophical, humanistic, psychological, and even spiritual approach.

 The Vedas and the Shastra, two Indian scriptures so ancient that no one really knows how old they are or where those teachings originated, say that individual souls come down from the astral regions to this material world along the rays of the Sun and Moon signs and aspects.
 If indeed the soul is the essential unit of the divine power, then it is in itself whole and complete.
-But when the soul incarnated into realm s of duality, such as the material world where we always have good-bad, day-night, male-female polarities, it seems the soul polarizes according to Sun and Moon positions.
+But when the soul incarnated into realms of duality, such as the material world where we always have good-bad, day-night, male-female polarities, it seems the soul polarizes according to Sun and Moon positions.
 In other words, it is reflected in two aspects of being, manifesting as conscious and unconscious, active and passive, male and female, -Sun and Moon principles which do not manifest in pure form in human beings.
-Astrology, Karma & Transformation: The Inner Dimensions of the Birth Chart